-The subject matter of Eriksson’s earth-based sculptures derives heavily from her career in geological research and education which has led her to study in South Africa, Zimbawe, and Australia.
-During 22-years as a faculty member of Virginia Tech, Eriksson was also curator of gemstones and minerals, a role in which she interpreted the significance of these natural objects as well as contemplated their innate beauty.
-Influenced extensively by the experiences she has had as a scientist, her artwork is imbued with a visual vocabulary and conceptual impetus gleaned from geology.
-In her sculptures she intermixes metal, wood, and other natural materials with sedimentary bands and layers of paint.
-Intuitive and poetic in their handmade construction, the works also include deeply embedded metaphors symbolizing the processes and history of the earth.
+Eriksson’s earth-based jewelry and sculptures derive from her career in geological research and education that led her to live and study in South Africa, Zimbabwe, Australia, and Singapore.
+As a faculty member and curator of gemstones and minerals at a U.S. university for over two decades, she interpreted the significance of these natural objects and contemplated their innate beauty.
+Influenced extensively by her experiences as a scientist, her aesthetic is imbued with a visual vocabulary and conceptual impetus gleaned from geology.